ldiw-legacy/LDIR-Mobile/Readme.md

 # Let's Do It: World Cleanup Day! #

-Already over 16M trash heroes have cleaned up more than 500 000 tonnes of trash in 100+ countries with Let’s Do It World, saving lives, improving health & reducing costs.
-We are now building a World Cleanup mapping app and trash-tech platform to 10x the movement & inspire the next 100s of Millions join in the World Cleanup day on 15th of September 2018.
+Over 16M trash heroes have cleaned up more than 500 000 tonnes of trash in 100+ countries, saving lives, improving health & reducing costs.
+We are now building a World Cleanup mapping app and platform to scale up the movement and inspire the next 100s of Millions to join the World Cleanup Day on **15th of September 2018**.

 ![World Cleanup Day](https://www.letsdoitworld.org/wp-content/uploads/2017/04/header.png)
 ![World Cleanup Day](https://www.letsdoitworld.org/wp-content/uploads/2017/04/content.png)